SLAB-NLP/BUG/README.md

 ### Dataset Partitions

+**_NOTE:_**
+These partitions vary slightly from those reported in the paper due improvments and bug fixes post submission.
+For reprducibility's sake, you can access the dataset from the submission [here](https://drive.google.com/file/d/1b4Q-X1vVMoR-tIVd-XCigamnvpy0vi3F/view?usp=sharing).

 #### <img src="https://user-images.githubusercontent.com/6629995/132018898-038ec717-264d-4da3-a0b8-651b851f6b64.png" width="20" /> Full BUG
 105,687 sentences with a human entity, identified by their profession and a gendered pronoun.